The Bankrate promise

 Requirements for reporting accidents to your insurance provider vary.
 Every state has a different statute of limitations when it comes to filing an insurance claim for an auto accident.
 The time limit could also vary depending on the type of damage involved.
 For example, the statute of limitations for filing a bodily injury claim may be shorter than it is for filing comprehensive or property damage claims.

 Your car insurance company may have its own protocols for claims filing, too.
 Check your policy for details.
 Being aware of the allotted time for claim filing could help you determine if you’ll be able to resolve the claim through insurance or need to pay out-of-pocket for repairs.

 Learn more: 7 steps to take after an auto accident

 Why would I wait to file a claim?

-After an accident, some damages or injuries do not become apparent until days or weeks later.
-If you think this may be the case with you, it may be a good idea to wait to file a claim.
-However, you should be aware of your state’s statute of limitations and file a claim within the time set by the government.
-If you file later than the time limit, the insurer has the right to reject your claim.
+After an accident, some damages or injuries may not become apparent until days or weeks later.
+If you think this may be the case for you, it could be a good idea to wait to file a claim.
+Most insurance professionals recommend consulting your insurance company on the appropriate timeline for your claim.

 Can my insurance company deny my claim?